INDUSTRY: Financial Services

 BUSINESS CHALLENGE: Migrate vulnerability analysis from manual processes to automated and seamless processes that support its ITIL best practices framework, as well as maintain regulatory compliance.

-OPERATIONAL HURDLE: With limited resources and tight budgets, plus rising regulatory constraints, Arval's security managers needed to accomplish more by putting an automated, effective vulnerability management program in place.
+OPERATIONAL CHALLENGE: With limited resources and tight budgets, plus rising regulatory constraints, Arval's security managers needed to accomplish more by putting an automated, effective vulnerability management program in place.

 Founded in 1989, Arval operates its operational leasing and fleet management services throughout most of Europe.
 In its efforts to reduce security risks, Arval faces two ongoing challenges: the company’s IT teams and security managers must do more with tight resources, while also complying with increasingly stringent regulatory compliance demands.
 Arval needs to maintain high levels of security, and always be ready to demonstrate a healthy security posture.
 Its parent company, BNP Paribas group, audits Arval’s IT practices three times every year.